privacyguides/privacyguides.org/docs/cloud.en.md

 We recommend checking if your Nextcloud provider supports E2EE, otherwise you have to trust the provider to not look at your files.

-When self-hosting Nextcloud, you should also enable E2EE to protect against your hosting provider snooping on your data.
+When self-hosting, you should also enable E2EE to protect against your hosting provider snooping on your data.

 ## Proton Drive